Villadelfia/dmgtris/README.md

 - A speed curve reminiscent of TGM, starting slightly faster and skipping the awkward speed reset.
 The game continues infinitely...
 But so does the speed increase.
 - A rock solid 60FPS with a traditional 20x10 grid.
 - Game boy color mode.
-- Invisible rolls, big mode, bone pieces, and even torikans!
+- Invisible rolls, big mode, including big mode rolls, bone pieces, and even torikans!
+- Grading systems that are inspired by, but do not exactly mimic, those in the TGM series of games in many of the speed curves.
+- A challenging final challenge awaits you at the end of all the finite modes.

 ## Playing
 Try the game online [here](https://villadelfia.org/dmgtris/).
 Controls are arrow keys, Z, X, Space, and Enter.
 The online version has no sound though, so the better thing would be to run it in an emulator locally.